uBBeter/week7cpp2022/README.md

 > Usually `map<T, bool>` is a sign of an *anti-pattern*.
 In practice use `set<T>` unless you're extremely sure you need the map.

+## Exercise 3. `std::multimap`

+Consider a multimap `std::multimap<int, size_t>` which contains pairs "number from the original vector - index (position) of the number in the vector.

+Write functions that create and print this multimap.

 -----